ADGEfficiency/climate-news-db/README.md

 `db.sqlite`

 - SQLite database,
-- uses data directly from the newspaper JSONLines files,
+- uses data directly from the newspaper JSOLines files,
 - used by the `fastapi` webapp.

 `climate-news-db-dataset.zip`